(Difficulty Swallowing [Esophagus])

 - Problems getting enough fluids or nutrition

-- Esophageal dilation —making the esophagus wider where it narrows
+- Esophageal dilation —to make the food pipe wider

-- Surgery—to treat GERD or take out something that is blocking the path
+- Surgery—to treat GERD or remove something that is blocking the food pipe

 - Not eating foods that cause problems

 - Using a feeding tube if needed

 - Speech therapy—to learn how to swallow without choking

 - Medicines—to treat specific causes, relax muscles, or reduce acid

 There are no known guidelines to prevent esophageal dysphagia.